MicrosoftEdge/MSEdgeExplainers/SidePanel/explainer.md

 - To provide a way for developers to allow their web application to be promoted as a side-by-side web application.
-- To provide a way for developers to control their web application appearance on the side panel via Client Hints.
+- To provide a way for developers to control their web application appearance on the side panel.

 ## Non-Goals

-The side panel API not intended to be used for:
+The side panel API is not intended to be used for:

 - Displaying a web application in a side panel that is not of the same origin.
+- Granting additional capabilities to a web application.
+  - If a developer wants to render in a side panel with additional capabilities, they may consider using an Extension.
+See [chrome.sidePanel](https://developer.chrome.com/docs/extensions/reference/sidePanel/) and [Extensions in the Microsoft Edge sidebar](https://learn.microsoft.com/en-us/microsoft-edge/extensions-chromium/developer-guide/sidebar).

 ## Use Cases